Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Introduction

 Low-mass free-floating planets are primarily thought to be formed in protoplanetary disks and subsequently ejected by the violent dynamical processes that occur during the early stages of system formation.
 The relative contribution of these different processes is expected to vary as a function of planetary mass; as such, a reconstruction of the free-floating planet mass function would provide a unique window into planetary formation and the underlying physical processes that drive nascent planetary systems towards the quasi-stable system architectures we observe at late times.

 Though Roman is expected to detect hundreds, if not thousands, of free-floating planets during its five-year mission \citep{Johnson2020}, reconstructing the FFP mass function from these observations poses a significant challenge.
 Microlensing is subject to inherent degeneracies that preclude making a robust mass measurement of an FFP at an event-by-event level \citep{Han2005}.
 However, the large number of FFP events that Roman is expected to observe will provide the first opportunity to leverage population-level statistics to overcome these inherent event-level degeneracies, as has been successfully applied in related studies on reconstructing the mass function of microlensing isolated black holes \citep{2021arXiv210713697M,2024ApJ...961..179P}.
-In this paper, we present the first complete study of Roman's prospects for reconstructing the free-floating planet mass function using population-level statistics.
-We show that Roman will be able to reconstruct the FFP mass function for a wide range of hypothesized mass functions, and will be able to distinguish between these hypotheses at a high degree of statistical significance.
-Our methodology can detect key features that have been proposed to arise from specific formation mechanisms, providing a new observational probe of the dynamics of young planetary systems throughout the Galaxy.
+In this paper, we present the first study of Roman's prospects for reconstructing the free-floating planet mass function using population-level statistics.
+We show that Roman will be able to reconstruct the low-mass end of the FFP mass function for a range of hypothesized mass functions, and will be able to distinguish between these hypotheses at a high degree of statistical significance, providing a new observational probe of the dynamics of young planetary systems throughout the Galaxy.

 The paper is organized as follows.
 In Section \ref{sec:massfuncs}, we begin by describing the various origin scenarios proposed for free-floating planets and outline the current state of observations.
 In Section \ref{sec:microlensing}, we provide a brief refresher on gravitational microlensing, highlighting the degeneracies that arise when applied to FFPs.
 In Section \ref{sec:methods}, we discuss our statistical methodology before applying it to simulated Roman data in Sec. \ref{sec:disc} and presenting our results.
 We conclude with a discussion of future directions in Sec. \ref{sec:conc}.